DHTMLX/docs-suite/docs/form/api/form_getvalue_method.md

 @signature: {'getValue(asFormData?: boolean): FormData | IAnyObj;'}

 @params:
-- asFormData	boolean		optional, defines whether values of Form controls should be returned as Form Data
+`asFormData: boolean` - optional, defines whether values of Form controls should be returned as Form Data

 @returns:
-- state 		object		an object either with the names or IDs of controls (if the name attribute is not defined in the config of the control) and their values/states
+An object either with the names or IDs of controls (if the name attribute is not defined in the config of the control) and their values/states.

 @example:
 var state = form.getValue();